-Researchers, scientists and engineers encounter plenty of obstacles bringing new therapies or medicines to the market.
+Researchers, scientists, and engineers encounter plenty of obstacles bringing new therapies or medicines to the market.
 Understanding key product characterization details such as stability, primary packaging and determining optimal process conditions for manufacturing are necessary elements of the drug development process.
-Having the right development tools available minimizes obstacles to gaining this product and process knowledge.
-To aid the drug development process AST’s GENiSYS® and semi-automated systems allow scientists and engineers to characterize their drug product and develop data driven manufacturing processes in more meaningful and scalable ways.
+Having the right drug development equipment available minimizes obstacles to gaining this product and process knowledge.
+To aid the drug development process AST’s GENiSYS® and semi-automated systems allow scientists and engineers to characterize their drug product and develop data-driven manufacturing processes in more meaningful and scalable ways.

-GENiSYS® was specifically designed with drug development in mind.
-This innovative, feature rich platform provides all of the automated manufacturing processes necessary to aseptically fill and close vials, syringes and cartridges on an extremely compact machine.
-The system’s design replicates the conventional filling and closing actions for vials, syringes and cartridges.
+GENiSYS® was specifically designed with pharmaceutical laboratory equipment in mind.
+This innovative, feature-rich platform provides all of the automated manufacturing processes necessary to aseptically fill and close vials, syringes, and cartridges on an extremely compact machine.
+The system’s design replicates drug development equipment’s conventional filling and closing actions for vials, syringes, and cartridges.
 By using these conventional filling and closing activities the developed production processes can be scaled to higher volume production lines for clinical or commercial manufacturing.

 In order to facilitate a streamlined technology transfer process, GENiSYS® and the Syringe Vacuum Stoppering Machine can be provided with a 21 CFR Part 11 compliant, batch reporting system with a data repository.
 The process data generated and recorded during batch production can be exported to an Excel readable file that can be analyzed to gain further process insight to optimize the manufacturing process.
 By having abundant process information at your fingertips both these systems are ideal tools that can be leveraged to improve the drug development process within any pharmaceutical or biotechnology organization.

 AST’s latest whitepaper on robotics, now available for download.